taiyeoguns/news-app-angular/README.md

 cp .env.example .env
 ```

+### Start backend server

+Run `node server.js` to start Express backend service.

 ### Development Server

-Run `npm start` for a development server.
+Run `ng serve --proxy-config proxy.conf.json` for a development server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Other